Welcome to the New Reformation!

 As far how the reading of the Bible should be done - it's not "our way or the highway".
 The New Reformation doesn't seek to establish a New Dogma on Bible reading.
 There are a number of ways to do a cover-to-cover reading.
 You can do the reading over 6 months or a year, or two years.
 You don't have to read every year either - every other year could work.

 The Team recommends the chronological reading of Scriptures - and we offer our reasoning for this method.
 However, reading of the Scriptures cover-to-cover can be accomplished by using different approaches.
 Friends of our Team read portions of the Old and New Testaments as they journey through the Bible daily.
-Praise Him if this approach works for you!
+There are approaches where reading of the Bible is directed to occur in order and support of His Covenants -- this is a fine approach as well.
+Praise Him if these approaches to the reading of the entirety of His Word work for you!

 Having said that, we point out a few things: What has worked best for us is to do the reading over a year.
 We also listen to an audio reader which reads the daily texts so we are both reading and listening at the same time.
 We listen to a teaching that corresponds to our daily reading as well.